rybott/Forensic_Operation_Plan_Response/Scenario1.md

   - is the only variable expense, and is calculated on random days as a percent of the rev

 ## Other Assets
-These are assets not purchased but already on the balance sheet, Land doesn't need to be depreciated but the others do.
-In addition, the Balance sheet won't balance unless either liability or equity increases.
-- Land
-  - Land is increased (Asset) and Retained Earnings is also increased (Equity)
 - Equipment
   - Equipment is increased (Asset) and Notes Payable is also increased (Liability)
   - There are Notes payments and Interest Payments from Cash